5 Wild Turkey Species Native to North America [photos]

-The Gould's wild turkey is also considered a mountain bird, preferring higher elevations to the plains and scrubs of the Rio Grande wild turkey.
-Another range limiting factor for the Gould's is that the hens seek out nesting areas near bodies of water, like; rivers, streams, and natural and livestock ponds.
+The Gould's is also considered a mountain bird, preferring higher elevations to the plains and scrubs of the Rio Grande wild turkey.
+Another range limiting factor for the Gould's is that the hens seek out nesting areas near bodies of water, like; rivers, streams, natural and livestock ponds.

 Commonly seen as the largest of the five North American sub-species, it has longer legs, larger feet and larger center tail feathers than any of the other wild turkeys already described.
 The predominate colorations of the Gould's are; distinctive white tips on the tail feathers and tail rump coverts, and copper and greenish-golden reflections on their lower back and rump feathers.

 The Gould's was first described as a sub-species, and named, by explorer and naturalist J. Gould during his travels in Mexico in 1856